Implications of Bilinear R-Parity Violation on Neutrinos and Lightest Neutralino Decay in Split Supersymmetry: Split Supersymmetry and the Higgs Mass

 As we can see, the threshold at $M_\chi$ has just a small effect.
-The renormalized Higgs mass includes the tree-level contribution proportional to the quartic coupling $\lambda$ evaluated at the chosen renormalization scale (to be define in the next section, and numerically close to the top quark mass), plus the contribution from the one-loop diagrams, as explained in the next section.
-The value of the Higgs coupling at the renormalization scale is $\lambda=0.264$, leading as we explain in the following section to a Higgs boson mass $m_H=126$ GeV, consistent with observations from the LHC.
+The renormalized Higgs mass includes the tree-level contribution proportional to the quartic coupling $\lambda$ evaluated at the chosen renormalization scale $Q=m_t$, following ref.~\cite{Bernal:2007uv}.
+The value of the Higgs coupling at the renormalization scale is $\lambda=0.264$, leading to a Higgs boson mass $m_H=125.3$ GeV, consistent with observations from the LHC.

-For illustrative purposes, in Fig.~\ref{GAUGET10} we explore a very different scenario and find unification at $M_{GUT}=4.07\times10^{16}$ GeV, for $\tan\beta=10$, $\widetilde m=10^{14}$ GeV, and $M_{\chi}=300$ GeV.
-Nevertheless, as we explain later, this scenario does not give in Split Supersymmetry a Higgs boson mass consistent with the experimental observation because the SS scale $\widetilde m$ is too large.
-We obtain a value $\lambda=0.43$ which is way too large.

-For extreme values like $\tan\beta=1$, we can have a value for the Higgs mass consistent with the experimental evidence, nevertheless, unification of gauge couplings fails because the top quark Yukawa coupling becomes unperturbatively large at a scale larger than $\widetilde m$.
-This fact can be seen in Fig.~\ref{HT} for different values of the SS scale.
+For extreme values like $\tan\beta=1$, we can have a value for the Higgs mass consistent with the experimental evidence, nevertheless, unification of gauge couplings fails because the top quark Yukawa coupling becomes non-perturbatively large at a scale larger than $\widetilde m$.
+This fact can be seen in fig.~\ref{HT} for different values of the SS scale.
 The fact that the top Yukawa coupling diverges is an indication of new physics appearing at that scale.
 The model ceases to be valid beyond that scale.
 In the figure we show also the threshold at $\widetilde m$.
-Below it the SS-RGE controls the behavior of the top quark Yukawa $h_t$ and its evolution is the same for any of the chosen values for $\widetilde m$.
+Below it, the SS-RGE controls the behavior of the top quark Yukawa $h_t$ and its evolution is the same for any of the chosen values for $\widetilde m$.
 After that threshold we switch to the MSSM-RGE for $h_t$ which hold the following boundary condition,

 and this explains the discontinuity for $h_t$ at the threshold.
 We stress the fact that the divergence for $h_t$ at a scale larger than $\widetilde m$ does not invalidates the low scale SS model.